Derpitron/cyber0day-wallpapers/README.md

 ## About

-- This repo contains the wallpapers for StratOS.
+- This repo contains the wallpapers for LUGVITC's cyber0day 4.0 CTF competition operating system.

 - Meant for use in [StratOS](https://github.com/StratOS-Linux/StratOS-ISO) (A Bedrock-derived distro made by Linux hobbyists)